 Definition of Mean Example

-Mean in the statistical parlance can be referred to as the mathematical arithmetic or geometric average, which can be calculated for a set of 2 or more timely returns.
+Mean in statistical parlance refers to the mathematical arithmetic or geometric average, which can be calculated for a set of 2 or more timely returns.

-However, there as mentioned in the definition, there is more than a single way for the calculation of the average or the mean for a certain given set of data or given a set of numbers that shall include the methods of the geometric mean, and the arithmetic mean.
+However, as mentioned in the definition, there is more than a single way to calculate the average or the mean for a certain given set of data or given a set of numbers that shall include the methods of the geometric mean, and the arithmetic mean.

-The equation or the formula for a mean or average of returns based on the arithmetic mean can be calculated by summing up all the available periodic returns or all the given observations and divide that result by the number of observations or number of periods.
+The equation or the formula for a mean or average of returns based on the arithmetic mean can be calculated by summing up all the available periodic returns or all the given observations and dividing that result by the number of observations or periods.

 Examples of Mean